etmendz/game-console-dice/README.md

 Uses the [GameLibrary](https://github.com/etmendz/game-library/wiki) framework to define the game play, game UI and overall game flow.

+The game UI implements IGameUI.

+The game play implements IGamePlay.

+Die, Dice and GameDice represent the dice used in the game.

 ## Native AOT
 The GameConsoleDice project is native AOT compatible/ready.